 Much of the Crossbar Ranch's flatwoods and sandhill areas were altered by silviculture and cattle operations and require restoration.
 Most of the acreage of this project consists of planted pine straw production area and improved pasture supporting an active cattle operation.
 About 60 percent of the project was converted to pine straw and cattle operations.
-The pine straw production area is 4,100 acres of slash pines and the pines are 15 to 20 years old.
+The pine straw production area is 4,100 acres of slash pine and the pines are 15 to 20 years old.
 There are an additional 500 acres of planted longleaf pine in areas to be restored before the pine straw production area is restored.
 The improved pastures total about 2,100 acres with multiple combinations of grasses planted in them.
 Biotic surveys will be important to accomplish during the early part of plan development because many rare or listed species are expected to occur in the project.
-Restoration efforts will focus on introducing prescribed fire and thinning dense pine stands, exotic species treatment, restoring native groundcovers and possible wetland restoration.
-The level of management intensity and related management costs is expected to initially be moderate to high to obtain the necessary information and resources are available, long-term management costs are expected to be moderate to maintain this area as a state forest.
+Restoration efforts will focus on introducing prescribed fire and thinning dense pine stands, exotic species treatment, restoring native groundcover and possible wetland restoration.
+The level of management intensity and related management costs is expected to initially be moderate to high to obtain the necessary information and resources to restore and manage this system as a state forest.
+Once this information is obtained and resources are available, long-term management costs are expected to be moderate to maintain this area as a state forest.